EavanK/scheduler/README.md

 - React
 - Axios
 - react-dom
+- classnames
+- WebSocket

+## devDependencies

-- Storybook
+- storybook
-- Jest
+- @testing-library
 - Cypress
+- node-sass
-- @testing-library/react-hooks
+- prop-types
 - react-test-renderer
-- classnames
-- WebSocket

 ## Future Goals

 - ~~Replace useState to useReducer~~
 - ~~Combine a concise API with a WebSocket server to build a realtime experience~~
-- Deploy the server to Heroku
+- ~~Deploy the server to Heroku~~
 - Deply the Client to Netlify